VanTamNguyen/Java-Backend/security.md

     * **User management** is related to administration (creation, deletion, update) of user accounts

 ### 6. OAuth2
+#### 6.1 Roles
+* **Resource owner** is an entity capable of granting access to a protected resource.
+When resource owner is a person, it is referred as an end-user.
+* **Resource server** is the server hosting protected resources, capable of accepting and responding protected resource requests using access token.
+* **Client** is the third party.
+It is an application attempting to access resource owner's protected resource.
+It needs to get permission from resource owner before accessing protected resource.
+* **Authorization server** is the server issuing access token to client after authenticating resource owner and obtaining authorization.

 ### 7. OpenID Connect
 #### 7.1 Overview